johnphillips114/history_idle/GDD.md

 The same progress as in moment-to-moment gameplay.
 They may encounter one or two random events in a single session.

 ### 2.3 Medium-Term Loop (Days/Weeks)
 Over many sessions, the player will be able to discover new technologies to unlock new buildings and other new technologies to research.
 A player's first single playthrough will take weeks to complete.

 ### 2.4 Long-Term Loop (Prestige/Meta)
 After completing a single playthrough, the player can prestige into a new playthrough.
 They will gain prestige points that can be redeemed in a Meta tech-tree which offers different gamplay bonuses for future playthroughs.

 ---

 ## 3. Progression Systems

-### 3.1 Historical Eras
-- Paleolithic Age
-- Neolithic Age
-- Bronze Age
-- Iron Age
-- Classical Age
-- Medieval Age
-- Renaissance
-- Industrial Age
-- Modern Age
-- Future Age

 ### 3.2 Era Transition Mechanics
 Players progress through eras by discovering technologies.